-Promising results in understanding pathogenicity were obtained by researchers from Helsinki University, in cooperation with Indonesian and Chinese teams [116].
-They identified four genes that could be associated with trees exhibiting increased levels of necrotic lesion formation in response to infection by Heterobasidion spp. (α-pinene synthase (two genes), geranyl diphosphate synthase (GPPS), and metacaspase 5 (MC5)).
-They also identified two terpenoid compounds, β-caryophyllene and α-humulene, showing significant negative correlations with Heterobasidion spp. infection.
-Such knowledge could be highly useful tools for monitoring pathogen spread.

 A more fundamental question is what a ‘healthy amount of the disease’ is in a commercial forest [117].
 Even when large-scale biotic threats, like root- and butt rot are present, ecosystems are able to compensate for lost elements and to recreate them in a new, often better - though certainly different - form.
 The structural components of forests can be maintained only for relatively short intervals, not only due to regulatory constraints, but also the natural capacity of the ecosystem to restore lost or distorted trophic structures, as well as due to human intervention [118].
 The open question is whether to "restore" the distorted ecosystem to its previous form, or to skilfully respond through natural ecosystem processes.
 In healthy natural ecosystems, exactly pathogens, predation and other natural damage factors, including those sometimes occurring at large scales, are phenomena that are often desirable as they allow restorative forest processes to act [119,120,121].
 In managed stands, the activity of pathogens can be controlled, for example, by avoiding threats, applying the principle of risk mitigation, or by semi-natural forest breeding.

 4. Conclusions